Axis-Fi/axis-core/design/EMPA.md

 Notes:

-- This requires direct transactions to the EMPA auction module since the `submitPrivateKey` and `decryptAndSortBids` functions are not generic and won't be on the AuctionHouse
+- This requires direct transactions to the EMPA auction module since the `submitPrivateKey` and `decryptAndSortBids` functions are not generic and won't be on the BatchAuctionHouse
 - If a seller elects to manage the private key through the API, then anyone can release the private key upon auction conclusion.

 What could cause a loss of funds?